 In addition to learning the nuts and bolts of the subfields, students in my classes are trained to develop critical thinking skills.
 They become better able to analyze the world around them, separate fact from speculation, understand a theoretical argument, and evaluate evidence.

 To be honest, I used to think political science was pretty dry.
-It was only after a few class that I fell in love with it.
+It was only after a few classes that I fell in love with it.
 I remember what it was like to be thrown a bunch of information and expected to memorize it.
 Learning felt like a chore.
 And so, I try to make my courses interesting, even to those who aren't passionate about political science.
-In my American Government course, we run a semester-long simulation that I invented.
-Each student chooses a role – a member of Congress, a lobbyist, a constituent, to name a few – and attempts to influence a congressional bill according to the interests of that role.
-The roles incorporate real world information.
-For example, a constituent is not just a generic constituent, but a resident of, for example, California’s 45th Congressional District.
-As such, she is required to research the district to determine how the average member of that district would feel about the proposed legislation.
-Once she knows her own position, she can begin lobbying her representative.
-Her representative, meanwhile, is hearing also from lobbyists and party leadership.
-She must balance these competing interests.
-She's learning about the lawmaking process in a way that complements my lectures and the assigned texts.
+In my American Government course, we run a semester-long simulation that I created.
+In other classes, we do interactive exercises.
+My goal is to build a learning community, even when we're separated by distance.

 - American Government

 - International Relations

 - Comparative Politics and Government

 - Sexual Politics in Europe

 The last few on that list were my idea.
 Those are my research interests.
 The common theme of those topics is the politics of everyday life.
 Many of things we think of as unrelated to power and politics are, in reality, heavily influenced by them.
 Who we love and what we eat are shaped by politics in ways we don't easily see.
 I find that idea fascinating and exploring it in depth has taught me a lot about how power works.